talwrii/taskwarrior-activity-list/README.md

-# taskwarrior_activity_list
+# taskwarrior activity list

-Stores details of when you start and stop activities in annotations.
+An extension to taskwarrior which stores the details of when you start and stop activities in annotations.

-Parses these activities to produce an activity list
+Provides a utility `twdisplay.py` to output summaries of activities

 # Usage

 - Ensure you have a taskwarrior with version 2.4 or more recent
 - Attach the hook

-        ln -sf full_path_to/taskwarrior_activity_list.py ~/.task/hooks/on_modify.tal
+        ln -sf full_path_to/hook.py ~/.task/hooks/on_modify.tal

-- Run the twdisplay utility to summarise output
+- Run the twdisplay utility to summarise output twdisplay.py --format csv [filter]

-        twdisplay.py --format csv [filter]
+- Add things to your path as appropriate

 # Caveats